Log In Login/Register | Help Help 1f9c7

 Note: Cover image may differ from actual product

-The Lasso, The Slab, The Pear (El Lazo, La Laja; La Pera - a loop, high bridge and tunnel respectively) are a few landmarks on this remarkable journey.
-How about Barranca del Cobre, Copper Canyon?
-Explore the CH-P from 10,000 foot Drake Tunnel to the Pacific port of Topolobampo.
+See the Chihuahua Railway, Southern Pacific of Mexico and Sonora-Baja California Railway!
+We'll explore the CH-P from 10,000 foot Drake Tunnel to the Pacific port of Topolobampo.
+The Lasso, The Slab, The Pear (El Lazo, La Laja; La Pera - a loop, high bridge and tunnel) are a few landmarks on this remarkable journey.
+Oh, and how about Barranca del Cobre, the Copper Canyon?

 Back Cover View Exists - Click to View